 3. Yoga participants also expressed an improvement of state and trait anxiety levels.

 These results suggested that yoga practice with meditation and slow breathing also have a strong effect in influence the hormone production of the central nervous system.
-By calming the central nervous system in reducing overproduction of hormones that are responsible for muscle constriction, thus decreasing pain.
+By calming the central nervous system in reducing overproduction of certain hormones that are responsible for muscle constriction, thus decreasing pain.

 Taking all together, yoga may be considered an integrated form of exercise for improvement of psychological and physical activities and quality of life in ulcerative colitis patients without inducing any side effects.